Yudi/Yudi.me/src/pages/resources/vivo-mitrastar-bridge.md

 The default setup page of the Mitrastar modem/router combo (HGU) provided by Vivo has a bridge mode, but it's not properly implemented.
 When it's enabled, the HGU no longer serves VOIP and IPTV services.

+To fix this, you also need to know how to unlock the modem's advanced settings page, which is blocked by the ISP.
+This can be done with the following steps:

 **Unlocking the advanced settings page:**

 1. Disconnect the fiber cable from the modem